wofsauge/IsaacDocs/docs/EntityPlayer.md

 This is meant to be called in the EvaluateCache callback (when the cache flag is equal to `CacheFlag.CACHE_FAMILIARS`).

-Note that this function is bugged in that it will not increment the provided RNG, which will result in all spawned familiars having the same InitSeed.
-You can work around this by providing a new `RNG()` object (instead of the object provided by the `EntityPlayer.GetCollectibleRNG()`).
-However, this is not a good workaround because it will result in non-seeded randomness.
-For a proper solution:
+Note that this function is bugged in that it will not increment the provided RNG.
+This is bad because if you provide the player's collectible RNG as the argument for `rng`, all of the resulting spawned familiars will have the same `InitSeed`.
+Since `InitSeed` is the main way to identiy unique familiars, it is important that each familiar has a unique `InitSeed`.
+Thus, a brand new `RNG` object should always be passed to the `EntityPlayer.CheckFamiliar` function so that each new spawned familiar will have a new, random `InitSeed`.
+Subsequently, you should handle random familiar events not with an RNG object based on the familiar's `InitSeed`, but with an RNG object that is initialized based on the seed from the `EntityPlayer.GetCollectibleRNG` method.

-- [IsaacScript](https://isaacscript.github.io/) users should use the [`checkFamiliar`](https://isaacscript.github.io/isaacscript-common/modules/functions_familiars.html#checkFamiliar) or [`checkFamiliarFromCollectibles`](https://isaacscript.github.io/isaacscript-common/modules/functions_familiars.html#checkFamiliarFromCollectibles) functions from the standard library instead.
+In most cases, [IsaacScript](https://isaacscript.github.io/) users should use the [`checkFamiliarFromCollectibles`](https://isaacscript.github.io/isaacscript-common/modules/functions_familiars.html#checkFamiliarFromCollectibles) helper function instead of using this method directly, as it automatically calculates the appropriate target count.
-- Lua users should code [a function like this](https://github.com/IsaacScript/isaacscript-common/blob/f791f59/src/functions/familiars.ts#L4-L58) from scratch.

 **FamiliarVariant**: In most cases, use the familiar variant for your custom familiar.